 Cluster 4: International Spectrum Issues

 Cluster 4 Chair Kumar Singarajah is a Member of the IET & IEEE and a Fellow of the CMI.
-He is currently a Director of Euroma Ltd and also Director, Government and Regulatory Affairs (UK / Europe) at Astroscale UK Ltd.
+He is currently a Director of Euroma Ltd and also VP Regulatory Affairs at Arqit Ltd.

 Kumar has worked for over 25 years in international and national spectrum management on behalf of several European governments, European space/satellite operators (including SES, Inmarsat/ICO, Avanti and Viasat) and non-UK terrestrial wireless operators in a range of senior engineering roles, senior management positions and advisory roles on comms systems engineering, regulatory / spectrum and business development matters.
 He has extensive experience of UK, CEPT, ITU (including ITU-WRC) spectrum management activities.
 Kumar has a BSc in Electrical Engineering from Imperial College, a MSc in Mobile Communications and Satellite Communications from the University of Surrey and a MBA from the Open University.